-What linitis plastica is
+What is linitis plastica?

-This means that the stomach can’t hold as much and doesn’t stretch or move as it should when food is digested.
+This means that the stomach can’t hold as much and doesn’t stretch or move as it should when you’re digesting food.
 This stiff walled stomach is sometimes called a leather bottle stomach.

 Treatment for linitis plastica in the stomach

 It’s important to weigh up the benefits of having chemotherapy with the possible side effects.
 As well as taking into account how well you are generally.

 You might have radiotherapy to help relieve your symptoms.
 Radiotherapy uses high energy waves similar to x-rays to treat cancer.

 Coping with a diagnosis of a rare cancer can be especially difficult, both practically and emotionally.
 Being well informed about your cancer and its treatment can make it easier to make decisions and cope with what happens.

 Talking to other people who have the same thing can also help.